krzysztofzablocki/Sourcery/README.md

 ## Usage

-Sourcery is a command line tool, you can either run it manually or in a custom build phase using the following command:
+Sourcery is a command line tool; you can either run it manually or in a custom build phase using the following command:

 ```
 $ ./sourcery --sources <sources path> --templates <templates path> --output <output path>
 ```

-> Note: this command may be different depending on the way in which you installed Sourcery (see [Installing](#installing))
+> Note: this command differs depending on how you installed Sourcery (see [Installing](#installing))

 ### Command line options